trevorabel/trevorabel.github.io/implementationDesignExplanation.md

 ![Fig. 31](images/main15.PNG)
 Fig. 31 Decrypt method for Caesarean decryption.

-First the user must pass the file validation check before procceding to the decryption of Caesar encrypted files.
+First, the user must pass the file validation check before proceeding to the decryption of Caesar encrypted files.

 ![Fig. 32](images/main1601.PNG)
 Fig. 32 Here is the statement and the switch for selecting decryption methods.

-While DES and AES256 are listed as decryption methods currently they do not have functional stand alone decryption methods but are still listed since future enhancements will have this functionality.
-Once the user selects caesarean decryption the encrypted file contents are passed and the user is asked for their shift key to decrypt it.
+While DES and AES256 are listed as decryption methods currently they do not have a functional stand-alone decryption method but are still listed since future enhancements will have this functionality.
+Once the user selects cesarean decryption the encrypted file contents are passed and the user is asked for their shift key to decrypt it.

 ![Fig. 33](images/main17.PNG)
 Fig. 33 The attempt at DES decryption.

-This is the remnants of the attempt at making a separated DES decryption but since these are two different instances the secret key is different so it was commented out until a solution can be found.
+These are the remnants of the attempt at making a separated DES decryption but since these are two different instances the secret key is different so it was commented out until a solution can be found.
 Same for AES256 since it also deals with instanced keys that are needed to decrypt.

 ![Fig. 34](images/main18.PNG)
 Fig. 34 Caesarean encryption method.

 The method takes a string variable that contains the contents of the file and turns it into a caesar encrypted text with the user input for the shift key.
-Then it has its own file creator similar to the DES one so it has its own file creating system.
+Then it has its file creator similar to the DES one so it has its file creating system.

 ![Fig. 35](images/main19.PNG)
 Fig. 35 Caesar encryption file creator and time stamp for file.